Publicerad 18 november

 How headless SEO is different from garden-variety SEO

 For starters, there’s more SEO customization involved.
-In a headless CMS, you’ve got full control over the usual SEO elements (sitemaps, URL structures, robotos.txt, and metadata.)
+In a headless CMS, you’ve got full control over the usual SEO elements (sitemaps, URL structures, robots.txt, and metadata.)
 With great power comes great responsibility, though, so you’ll need a wee helping hand from developers to properly implement these features.

 Also, everything (yes, we’re talking everything!) needs to be optimized separately.
 As we touched on earlier, content, code, and design are all entirely separate things in a headless CMS, meaning there’s more upfront work for you and your dev team to ensure that the structure of your site is SEO-friendly, and that content is properly modeled for repurposing across different platforms.